 At Axis Brain & Back Institute, we understand the pain and discomfort that chronic spine conditions can cause.
 One procedure we specialize in is called a Laminotomy procedure, which is a minimally invasive way of relieving nerve pressure that is happening in the back of your spinal canal.
 If you have been diagnosed with spinal stenosis, a herniated disc, or another spinal condition, our Laminotomy procedure could help you get back to experiencing life fully again.

-About Minimally Invasive Laminotomy
+About Laminotomy Procedure

 The purpose of the laminotomy procedure is to relieve a compressed nerve occurring in the back of your spinal cord.
 The lamina is a small bone that is on the back of each vertabra, which join together forming the back wall of the spinal canal, which is where the spinal cord runs.